 This course introduces the theory of magnetic circuits, transformers and electromagnetic energy conversion and applies these fundamental principles to systems which rely on them.
-Topics considered may include three phase circuits, magnetic circuits, transformers, electromechanical energy conversion, transmission lines, introductory electric machines and power systems.
+Topics considered may include three phase circuits, magnetic circuits, transformers, electromechanical energy conversion, transmission lines and power systems.

 On successful completion of the course students will be able to: